-2.11.6 Invasive Alien Species
+1.16.6 Invasive Alien Species

-During the field survey, two species restricted under Regulation 49 of the Habitats Regulations, namely Spartina sp. and Himalayan Balsam (Impatiens glandulifera), were recorded on the bank of the River Barrow c.
+During the field survey, two species restricted under Regulation 49 of the Habitats Regulations, namely Common Cordgrass (Spartina angelica). and Himalayan Balsam, were recorded on the bank of the River Barrow c.
 15m downstream of the bridge.
-Spartina sp. was found growing within reed bed habitat which covers a total area of c. $750m^2$ within proximity of the bridge.
+Spartina sp. was found growing within reed bed habitat which covers a total area of c.
+750m2 within proximity of the bridge.
 Himalayan Balsam was recorded growing along a 15m stretch of the riverbank under a treeline c.
 30m south of the proposed development.
-These species have potential to be spread as a result of construction works.
+These species have the potential to be spread as a result of construction works.

-Chinese Mitten Crab (Eriocheir sinensis) was recorded in the Waterford Estuary in 2009 (Invasive Species Ireland, 2021) and is presumed to still be present there.
-This is the only record of this species in Ireland.
-However, it is much more widespread in Great Britain (NIEA, 2020) and remains a threat.
+Chinese Mitten Crab (Eriocheir sinensis) was recorded in the Barrow-Nore-Suir Estuary in 2006, 2009 and as recently as 2022 (Invasive Species Ireland, 2024; NBDC, 2024) and is presumed to still be present there.

-2.12 Potential Impacts on the Natural Environment
+1.17 Potential Impacts on the Natural Environment